 And new military research creations continue to flow into our kitchens.
 As Nadia Whitehead recounts at NPR, one of the NSRDEC’s more recent innovations, dating to the 2000s, is high pressure processing (HPP).
 If your deli meat has no preservatives, it was probably made using HPP.

-Kitchen technology innovations that help keep that pilot healthy and alert could well end up doing the same for you and your family.
+Military technology innovations that help keep that pilot healthy and alert could well end up doing the same for you and your family in the kitchen.